kognise/obsidian-aviation/FAR/Volume 3/I Airports/0152 Airport aid program.md

 \(c\) *Project completion.* When the project for airport development or planning is completed in accordance with the grant agreement, the sponsor or planning agency may apply for payment for all incurred costs, as follows:

-\(1\) *Airport development.* When allowability of costs can be determined under §152.203, payment may be made to the sponsor if—
+\(1\) *Airport development.* When allowability of costs can be determined under [[Volume 3/I Airports/0152 Airport aid program.md#§152.203   Allowable project costs.|§152.203]], payment may be made to the sponsor if—

 \(i\) A final inspection of all work at the airport site has been made jointly by the appropriate FAA office and representatives of the sponsor and the contractor, unless that office agrees to a different procedure for final inspection; and